cybertoothca/ember-helper-locale-number/docs/index.md

-All modern browsers support the [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) object and this add-on depends on that.
-Check out the [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) chart for more information.
+All modern browsers support the [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) object and this add-on depends on that module and object.
+Check out the [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) chart at the bottom of this page for more information.

 ## Installation